spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aks.md

 The following is the detailing of the Azure AKS cluster provisioning from Spectro Cloud:
 * Spectro Cloud enables the effortless deployment and management of containerised applications with fully-managed Azure Kubernetes Service (AKS).
-* It provides the users with serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
+* It provides the users with server-less Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
 * This unites the development and operations to a single platform achieving faster build, delivery, and scaling of applications with credences.
 * The infrastructure has an event-driven autoscaling and triggers, that enable Elastic provisioning for this self-managed infrastructure.
 * Extensive authentication and authorization capabilities using Azure Active Directory and dynamic rules enforcement across multiple clusters with Azure Policy.